gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 its capacity for each append and copy prior output whenever it doubles.

 The relevant comparison is total memory work rather than pass count.
-Two linear reads can cost less than one read mixed with capacity branches and reallocations.
-It also copies output already written.
-The measurement pass touches input through the block classifier and writes a counter.
-It purchases an exact allocation for the pass that writes data.
+Two linear reads can cost less than one read mixed with capacity branches and reallocations, plus copies of prior output.
+The measurement pass touches input through the block classifier and writes the count used for an exact allocation.

 turbohtml scans twice.
 The first pass adds the growth from each replacement (`&amp;` adds four characters over `&`, `&lt;` adds three) and computes the final length.
 The second pass allocates that length once and writes each output byte